soltysh/talks/2016/flock/scenario.md

 hello     1/1       Running   0          2s
 ```

-To view status of the current project, iow. what resources are running:
+To view the overall status of the current project, iow. what resources are available:

 ```
 $ oc status